-Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, diarrhea.
+Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, and diarrhea.

 Botanical name- Mimosa pudica Linn.